Hi, I’m Elizabeth

 Where is District 15?

-District 15 encompasses all of Morgan and Hampshire counties and parts of Berkeley County including Falling Waters and Martinsburg.
+West Virginia Senate District 15 encompasses all of Morgan and Hampshire counties and parts of Berkeley County including: Ganotown, Jones Springs, Tomahawk, Hedgesville, Spring Mills, Falling Waters, Greensburg, Files Crossing, Berkeley and Martinsburg east of Raleigh Street.

 Silhouette of the state of West Virginia in grey, with a portion of the Eastern Panhandle highlighted in yellow.